Accessibility

-University of Mississippi Libraries are committed to providing access to library collections and services in compliance with the Americans with Disabilities Act.
-Our policy is to provide, whenever possible, arrangements that enable library users with disabilities to have access to library materials.
+The University of Mississippi Libraries are committed to providing access to collections and services in accordance with the Americans with Disabilities Act.

 Accessibility Services and Resources

-The University of Mississippi Libraries are committed to ensuring that facilities are accessible in accordance with the Americans with Disabilities Act.
+The University of Mississippi Libraries are committed to ensuring that facilities are accessible in accordance with the Americans with Disabilities Act (ADA).
 The libraries are equipped with ramps, electronic doors, and elevators.
 Detailed accessibility information is available for both the J.D.
 Williams Library and the Science Library.

 Library Website Accessibility